LeunensMichiel/lowatter/src/markdown/pages/team.md

       Onderzoek en ontwikkeling (R&D), technologie en simulatie
     linkedIn: 'https://www.linkedin.com/in/lien-de-backer-4a7aa225/'
   - bio: >-
-      In 2009, Lien graduated magna cum laude as an Industrial Engineer (Hogeschool Gent) with a master dissertation about 'Restoration of the Church-of-our-Lady in Bruges.
+      In 2009, Lien De Backer (°1985) graduated magna cum laude as an Industrial Engineer (Hogeschool Gent) with a master dissertation about 'Restoration of the Church-of-our-Lady in Bruges.
 Stability of the Tower Using an FEM-Analysis' (Buildsoft package + ANSYS).